AdobeDocs/analytics.pt-BR/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

 ## Salvar como para Segmentos, Métricas e Datas  {#section_04C8B10A0751453AAE5F1BC35938C6CE}

-Ao editar um segmento existente (salvo) no Criador de segmentos do Analysis Workspace, clique em **[!UICONTROL Salvar como]** para fazer uma cópia.
+When editing an existing (saved) segment the Analysis Workspace Segment Builder, click **[!UICONTROL Save As]** to make a copy.

 ![](assets/segment-save-as.png)

-O novo segmento é exibido no grupo [!UICONTROL Segmentos] no painel [!UICONTROL Componentes].
+The new segment displays in the [!UICONTROL Segments] group in the [!UICONTROL Components] panel.

-*`Save As`* também está disponível para o [!UICONTROL Criador de métricas calculadas] e o [!UICONTROL Criador de intervalo de datas].
+*`Save As`* também está disponível para o [!UICONTROL Calculated Metric Builder] e [!UICONTROL Date Range Builder].

 ## Botão Adicionar novo de segmento {#section_85CC88C02C79456EA2B41F2BFBB64FC4}

-O botão **[!UICONTROL Adicionar novo segmento]** foi adicionado ao local para onde você arrasta e solta segmentos em um projeto.
+The **[!UICONTROL Add New Segment]** button has been added to the location where you drag-and-drop segments onto a project.

 ![](assets/add-new-segment.png)

-Este aprimoramento será útil caso queira criar segmentos ao trabalhar em um projeto, e não por meio do painel [!UICONTROL Segmentos].
+This enhancement is helpful if you prefer to directly create segments when working in a project, rather than using the [!UICONTROL Segment] panel to create segments.

 ## Formatação condicional  {#section_5775B505D83041408B8C3EAEC5D7C32B}